MetabolicEngineeringGroupCBMA/MetabolicEngineeringGroupCBMA.github.io/index.md

 layout: default
 ---

+Welcome,

-Welcome, We are the mec research group, a part of the research center [Centro de Biologia Molecular e Ambiental (CBMA)](https://cbma.uminho.pt).
+We are the mec research group, a part of the research center [Centro de Biologia Molecular e Ambiental (CBMA)](https://cbma.uminho.pt).
 We are located in the [Department of Biology](https://goo.gl/maps/JyphLrwBYejffwTx5), [University of Minho](https://www.uminho.pt) in the ancient city of [Braga](https://en.wikipedia.org/wiki/Braga), Portugal.
-[People & contacts](https://github.com/MetabolicEngineeringGroupCBMA/MetabolicEngineeringGroupCBMA.github.io/wiki/people).
+Look [here](https://github.com/MetabolicEngineeringGroupCBMA/MetabolicEngineeringGroupCBMA.github.io/wiki/people) for People & contacts.

 ## Our interests